Navusandhu/Fake_News_detection_system/readme.md

 The identification of fraudulent posts on social media has recently attracted attention.
 Since this underlying prevention method of comparing websites to a list of labelled fake news sources is rigid, a machine learning technique is preferable.
 Our research aims to leverage Natural Language Processing to detect false news directly from news articles' text content.

+## Problem Identification

+Implement a machine learning algorithm to recognize whenever the news organization is propagating fake news stories.
+We want to deploy a database of labelled legitimate and false new articles to create a processor that can make information recommendations based on the content of the corpus.
+Based on many articles emanating from a source, the machine will focus on identifying credible news sources.
+Once a source is designated as a fake news provider, we may confidently anticipate that any future publications from that source will likewise be completely false.
+Because we will have many data points from each source, emphasizing on sources enlarge our article misinterpretation sensitivity.